Green Party of Oklahoma: 2010s

 The Ninth Annual Convention was held in Norman in 2010, where the party endorsed Edward A. Shadid in his unsuccessful race for the Oklahoma State House.
-The following year, Mr. Shadid won a non-partisan seat on the Oklahoma City Council.
+The following year, Shadid won a non-partisan seat on the Oklahoma City Council.

 The struggle for ballot access reform continued in 2010 with the party receiving some media attention for its cooperative efforts with other third parties to challenge state law.

 There was no convention held in 2011, but the party held its Tenth annual convention in Stroud in 2012.
 Also in 2012, the Oklahoma Greens joined with other third parties to launch another round of litigation challenging Oklahoma's restrictive ballot access laws.

 The Oklahoma Greens were largely inactive during 2013-2015 with no state conventions being held.

 In 2016, the Green Party of Oklahoma controversially endorsed Senator Bernie Sanders for the Democratic nominee for President of the United States but did not endorse any candidate on the Oklahoma general election ballot for President since GPUS nominee Jill Stein was not on the ballot due to Oklahoma's restrictive ballot access laws (as well as the failure of litigation brought by Presidential nominee Stein.)

 2020s

-In July 2020 the GPOK held its 12th state convention via zoom due to the covid epidemic, electing delegates to represent Oklahoma Greens at the GPUS Presidential Nominating Convention.
+In July 2020 the GPOK held its 12th state convention via zoom due to the COVID pandemic, electing delegates to represent Oklahoma Greens at the GPUS Presidential Nominating Convention.
 Following the convention, the party held a presidential preference poll in which GPOK members used ranked choice voting to decide how Oklahoma's delegates will be bound during the first round of voting at convention.
 The voting results was as follows: